-Portfolio Spotlight: Interview with Aquaterra Energy’s Technical Director, Stewart Maxwell
+Portfolio Spotlight: Interview with Aquaterra Energy Technical Director, Stewart Maxwell

-Our latest Portfolio Spotlight campaign saw us lift the lid on life at Aquaterra Energy, the offshore specialists.
-We spoke to Aquaterra’s Stewart Maxwell, Technical Director, to find out what a typical workday look like for him in lockdown.
+Our latest portfolio spotlight campaign saw us lift the lid on life at Aquaterra Energy, the offshore specialists.
+We spoke to Aquaterra Energy Technical Director, Stewart Maxwell, to find out what a typical workday looks like for him in lockdown.

 Can you tell us what your role as Technical Director usually involves on a day-to-day basis?
 Is there a specific part of your role you enjoy the most?
 Has there been any changes to your role since the nation began working from home due to Covid-19?

 As you would expect from my job title, a great deal of my work has a technical, problem solving bias.